WylieMabel/TreesAndThat/FinalSubmission/Code/readme.txt

  - test_ecohydro_module.ipynb is a notebook we used to run and explore the ecohydrological model on its own.
 Note that to get output for multiple years, you have to run the cell that calls Ecohyd_model.stepper() multiple times.
    (running this once triggers a 365 daily time steps).
+ - data_analysis.ipynb is a noteboook with some examples of how we created figures for our report, the csv read in are not contained in this folder but can be found in the repository

 To run the model from the driver, you need to be in a Python environment that has the Landlab, Pynetlogo and multiprocessing libraries installed (as well as all the default stuff such as numpy, time etc.).